Like A Boy Needs His Mother’s Side

 Anarchy knew that just showing up on his mother’s doorstep unannounced might not be the best idea, and some of his friends had alluded to that fact as well when he’d told them what he was doing, but he’d pretended not to grasp it and he and Chey booked the tickets anyway.
 There was too much uncertainty for him in anything else; more felt at risk with an email or a letter than a 14-hour, 6800 mile plane ride across the Pacific.
 He denied and denied and denied having expectations or anxieties, but there was something raw and cleaner feeling with the idea that if it all fell through, this way he would see it, hear it; have a hard, definitive stop.

-“You’d rather risk having a door shut in your face than risk receiving a disinterested reply,” Kohao had said a couple weeks before the flight, more statement than question, picking up Anarchy’s new passport and glancing over it.
+“You’d rather risk having a door shut in your face than risk receiving a disinterested reply,” Kato had said a couple weeks before the flight, more statement than question, picking up Anarchy’s new passport and glancing over it.

 “Or no reply at all,” Anarchy had responded.